SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System: Experiments

+\paragraph{System Precision and Efficiency} Accurate and timely ball interception is the prerequisite for any successful table tennis system.
+By leveraging our Fast-Slow system design, \textit{\textbf{SpikePingpong}} achieves superior contact precision, with an MAE of 12.34 and an RMSE of 13.85 for deviation prediction (Table~\ref{tab:spike_accuracy}).
+As visualized in Figure~\ref{spike_result}, the spike camera captures reveal minimal spatial separation between the ball and racket centers at the moment of contact.
+Crucially, to translate this spatial accuracy into physical actuation, our system must operate with minimal latency.
+As shown in Table~\ref{tab:infertime}, \textit{\textbf{SpikePingpong}} achieves an inference time of just 0.407ms, dramatically outpacing Diffusion Policy and ACT.
+This millisecond-level responsiveness ensures sufficient time for the robotic arm's physical execution.

-We conducted rigorous comparative evaluations against established baseline methods to comprehensively validate our system's precision capabilities across four strategically positioned target regions (A, B, C, and D).
-Table~\ref{tab:single_goal} presents a comprehensive analysis of success rates across various target regions and precision thresholds.
-SpikePingpong exhibits exceptional performance, achieving an average success rate of 91\% within the 30cm accuracy zone and 71\% within the more challenging 20cm high-precision zone, substantially surpassing all comparative methods.
-Our system convincingly outperforms both human average capabilities and established approaches including LFP~\citep{lynch2020learning} and GoalsEye~\citep{ding2022goalseye}.
-Common vision-language-action models like ACT~\citep{zhao2023learning} show significantly lower accuracy when trained on our dataset.
-Diffusion Policy~\citep{chi2023diffusion} could not be evaluated due to its prohibitively high inference latency.
+\paragraph{Tactical Spatial Control} We conducted rigorous comparative evaluations against established baseline methods across four strategically positioned target regions (A, B, C, and D).
+Table~\ref{tab:single_goal} presents success rates across various target regions and precision thresholds. \textbf{\textit{SpikePingpong}} exhibits exceptional performance, achieving an average success rate of 92\% within the 30cm accuracy zone and 70\% within the 20cm high-precision zone, with consistent performance across all target regions.
+Our system substantially outperforms the human average (53\% at 30cm) and all baseline methods.
+Notably, while baselines like ACT~\citep{zhao2023learning} performed better without visual inputs (from 12\% to 19\%), our approach still demonstrates a significant performance leap.